Republican Cruz bests Trump in Iowa race, Clinton and Sanders tie

 Updated: 2016-02-02 16:47

-U.S. Republican presidential candidate Ted Cruz speaks, with his wife Heidi Cruz by his side, after winning at his Iowa caucus night rally in Des Moines, Iowa, February 1, 2016.
+U.S. Democratic presidential candidate Bernie Sanders poses for a selfie with a supporter during his caucus night rally in Des Moines, Iowa February 1, 2016.
 [Photo/Agencies]

 Sanders, 74, declared himself overwhelmed.
 The lawmaker, who smiled broadly as he addressed supporters, is leading in New Hampshire, home to next week's second contest, but trails Clinton in other states such as South Carolina, which holds the third contest.

 "Nine months ago, we came to this beautiful state, we had no political organization, we had no money, we had no name recognition, and we were taking on the most powerful political organization in the United States of America," Sanders said.